mmzsource/lead-indicators/README.md

 # lead-indicators

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to visualise time-series in an incanter plot

 ## Usage

-FIXME
+`lein run`

 ## License